Skip to content Loading

 Agustin Cardenas was a Cuban[1] sculptor who moved to Paris and joined the Surrealist circle.
 He is known for his biomorphic forms in wood, marble, and bronze, which combine European modernism with his African heritage.

-• What is Agustin Cardenas known for?
+• What techniques or materials did Agustin Cardenas use?

-• What was Agustin Cardenas's art style?
+• What is Agustin Cardenas's most famous work?

 Sources